 - Acting for the landlord in a fair rent review hearing under the Rent Act 1977.

-- Acting in the full spectrum of possession proceedings, including commercial, residential, mortgagee, against trespassers, on mandatory and discretionary grounds, under the Rent Act 1977, and where one set of trespassers seeks to exclude a later set based on possessory title, and where one of the parties has since become insolvent.
+- Acting in the full spectrum of possession proceedings, including commercial, residential, mortgagee, against trespassers, on mandatory and discretionary grounds, under the Rent Act 1977, where one set of trespassers seeks to exclude a later set based on possessory title, and where one of the parties has since become insolvent.

 - Acting in dilapidations cases, including for a landlord seeking rent against a tenant’s dilapidations claim, a landlord resisting a claim for a rent rebate on dilapidations grounds, and for a tenant resisting rent arrears on the basis of dilapidations.